 Caltrain and CHSRA have concluded that delaying the fit-out of the Fourth and Townsend Street Station would remove the ability for CHSRA to serve the area around Fourth and Townsend streets in San Francisco, although services to the transit center would not be affected.
 Delaying the Fourth and Townsend Street Station fit-out will substantially affect Caltrain services to the transit center.
 The existing Fourth and King Street Station area (which would also be served by the Fourth and Townsend Street Station) is Caltrain's primary existing market.
-Therefore, it is likely that a delayed Fourth and Townsend Street Station would see the majority of Caltrain services terminating at Fourth and King Street Station to preserve service to this area.
+Therefore, it is likely that a delayed Fourth and Townsend Street Station to preserve service to this area.
 Intermittent services (possibly two trains per hour) could bypass the Fourth and King Street Station to terminate at the transit center.